BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-11-HTB_Forest.md

 ### RPC Over SMB

-> 💡 **RPC over SMB** allows querying Windows services and AD data, enabling functions like **SAMR** for user and group data retrieval.
+> ðŸ’¡ **RPC over SMB** allows querying Windows services and AD data, enabling functions like **SAMR** for user and group data retrieval.
 This can be useful for enumerating accounts and permissions in an environment with restricted SMB access.

 Since anonymous login is enabled on SMB, leveraged `rpcclient` to enumerate users.